In this article:

 Electronic Correspondence Carriers

-At the moment Gentu integrates with both Argus and Healthlink to provide electronic messaging services.
+Gentu integrates with Argus, Healthlink, and Medical Objects to provide electronic messaging services.

 Configuring Practice Preferences